 Corequisite: CTE320 or Instructor approval This course offers a framework to guide students to apply educational technology theories and principles that transform teaching and learning.
-Students will evaluate instructional software and identify web-based resources to incorporate into instructional plans.
+Students will evaluate instructional software and identify web-based resources to instructional software and identify web-based resources to incorporate into instructional plans.
 The course addresses technology integration strategies and practices that are specific to various content areas.
 Students will have the opportunity to take the certification exam and become a Google Certified Educator Level 1 and 2.